MenxLi/sudoku.cpp/Readme.md

-A Sudoku game solver and generator, it deals with puzzles of any size (e.g. 4x4, 9x9, 16x16, etc.).
+A fast Sudoku game solver,
+it deals with puzzles of any size (e.g. 4x4, 9x9, 16x16, etc.).

+It solves 3 million 9x9 puzzles in 5 minutes using single thread.
+[Refer to this kaggle kernel](https://www.kaggle.com/code/monsoonli/a-fast-sudoku-solver) for more details.

 Build with size 9 (default):
 ```sh